zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_04_en-US_AETHERION_DOCTRINE.md

 ## Abstract

-This protocol establishes the foundational doctrine governing the Aetherion propulsion system—the technological culmination of RTM physics.
+This protocol establishes the foundational doctrine governing the Aetherion propulsion system, the technological culmination of RTM physics.
 The Aetherion is not a vehicle in the conventional sense.
 It is one half of an **indivisible symbiotic entity**.
 Its other half is its pilot: the BioDrone, a purpose-engineered biological interface designed to achieve and maintain the coherence states required for temporal navigation.

 The pilot does not "handle" the Aetherion.
 They *are* its living operating system.
 The ship is their extended body.
 Together, they form a single entity.
 One is nothing without the other.